HenrikSamuelsson/books-read/README.md

 ![Image of the book The Power of Scrum](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/the_power_of_scrum.png?raw=true)
 Small, basic introduction to Scrum.
 Written in a simple narrative fashion that should be easy for most people to read in a couple of hours.

 Sometimes a bit silly and kind of exaggerates how smooth thing will run just by starting out to use Scrum.
-The font used in the book is horrible which is sad.
+The font used in the book is a horrible choice for a printed book which is sad.
 Other than that quite a nice read.